 Highbury Roundhouse

-Founded in the 1970s, the Highbury Roundhouse is an established and much-loved part of the north London community.
-The new building is be a local hub for the organisation, providing quality facilities for a wide range of activities for people of different ages.
-The new Roundhouse provides a large multi-purpose hall, dance studio, early years centre, café, youth club and offices for core staff.
-A new ICT suite and heritage learning facility provide a means for local people to engage with, enjoy and share their knowledge of local heritage.
+The new Roundhouse is a local hub for the organisation in its outreach work, while providing high-quality facilities on site for a wide range of activities catering to people of all ages.
+The new accommodation offers a large multi-purpose hall, a dance studio, an early years centre, a café and staff offices.
+A new ICT suite and heritage learning facility provide a means for residents to explore local heritage.

 Client: The Highbury Roundhouse Association